 My academic work engages in debates in social sciences, in particular geography and urban studies.
-I build my work on the shoulders of giants who developed legal geography (property-sovereignty nexus, commoning, regulation, and performativity), theorised territoriality (planning, governance, experiment, and innovation), and studied Global East (East Asian urban transformation in the context of global uneven geography).
-My recent research falls into the following three themes:
+I build my work on the shoulders of giants who developed legal geography (property-sovereignty nexus, commoning, regulation, and performativity), theorised territoriality (planning, governance, experiment, and innovation), and studied the Global East (East Asian urban transformation in the context of global uneven geography).

 I was born in Hong Kong.
 I am a first-generation university student.
 After receiving a first-class honours social sciences bachelor degree (BSocSc, major in geography and minor in journalism) from Hong Kong Baptist University, I practised as a political journalist for a while before returning to the same university to pursue postgraduate studies which led to the award of Master of Philosophy (MPhil, in geography), a research degree.
 During my postgraduate studies, I supported teaching geography courses at all undergraduate levels, tutoring the advanced courses on urban geography and urban planning, and assisting in the teaching of the introductory courses on contemporary geography and on regional geography of South China; and I also undertook the seats on several boards and committees at both the faculty-level and the university-level.
 I am an old boy of Salesian English School.